Will there be a second season of Perry Mason on Sky Atlantic and NOW TV?

 Everything we know so far about the future of the popular reboot starring Matthew Rhys.

-The first run of HBO’s Perry Mason reboot – which has been airing on Sky Atlantic and NOW TV in the UK – is drawing to a close, and after attracting high audience figures and solid reviews, many fans will be wanting to know when they’ll next be heading back to 1930s LA.
+The first run of HBO’s Perry Mason reboot – which has been airing on Sky Atlantic and NOW TV in the UK -concluded on Monday, and after attracting high audience figures and solid reviews, many fans will be wanting to know when they’ll next be heading back to 1930s LA.

-The first run traced the origins of the classic character, before he became a criminal defence lawyer, as he is faced with the case of the decade.
+The first season traced the origins of the classic character, before he became a criminal defence lawyer, as he is faced with the case of the decade.

 Here’s everything you need to know about the second run.